AzeezDa/eqsolver/README.md

 Contributions and feedback to this library are more than welcome!

 ## Supported Methods
-The descriptions below specify the largest possible domain and codomain (both Rn), but any (well-behaved) subset of Rn for the domain and codomain also works.
+The following methods are available to use in the library.
+Their descriptions use the largest possible domain and codomain for the functions, which is Rn.
+However, any (well-behaved) subset of Rn also works.
+Additionally, the methods that use multivariate input or output heavily utilises the linear algebra library for Rust [nalgebra](https://nalgebra.org/).

 ### Single Variable
 <details>
 <summary>Newton-Raphson's Method</summary>